 And trod, as on the four winds.

-It is really wonderful how fast the fawn could run on its little white feet and in what a pretty and graceful manner it leaped and jumped, often challenging me to compete with it in running.
-And, when in the competition, it had gone far ahead of me, it would stop, and then run again, and then gone far ahead because the fawn ran faster even than grown-up deer.
-Indeed, it seemed to t tread not on its own feet but on the four winds (i.e., the North wind, the South wind, the East wind, and the West wind).
+In this section, the speaker says, it is wonderful how fast the fawn could run on its little white feet.
+In what a pretty and graceful manner it leaped and jumped, often challenging the speaker to compete with it in running.
+And, when in the competition, it had gone far ahead, it would stop, and then run again, and then gone far ahead because the fawn ran faster even than grown-up deer.
+Indeed, it seemed to tread not on its own feet but the four winds (i.e. the Northwind, the South wind, the East wind, and the West wind).

 I have a garden of my own,

 And all the spring time of the year

 Have sought it oft, where it should lie;